mervanseyda/kittenTag/README.md

 # kittenTag

-kittenTag is a free, open-source audio metadata editor made for macOS.
-It is focused on manual inspection and batch editing without accounts, online lookups, or a complicated workflow.
+kittenTag is a free and open-source audio metadata editor made for macOS.
+It is focused on manual inspection and batch editing without accounts, online lookups or a complicated workflow.

 ## Download